 Hennessey received her J.D. from Harvard Law School and B.A. from the University of California, Los Angeles.

-A member of the Senior Executive Service, Kieffer recently completed an Executive-level developmental assignment as a Cyber Security Advisor to the NPPD Deputy Under Secretary for Cyber Security and Communications.
-Kieffer holds a Master’s Degree in Computer Fraud Investigations and a Bachelor’s Degree in Criminal Justice with a minor in Computer Science from The George Washington University.
-Kieffer also possesses a Master’s Certificate in Project Management, and completed the Harvard Senior Executive Fellowship program from the Kennedy School for Executive Education.
+Ms. Kieffer holds a M.A. degree in Computer Fraud Investigations and a B.A.
+Degree in Criminal Justice with a minor in Computer Science from The George Washington University.
+She also possesses a Master’s Certificate in Project Management, and is a graduate of the Senior Executive Fellowship program from the Harvard Kennedy School for Executive Education.

 Daniel A. Lerner joined the Republican staff of the Senate Armed Services Committee in February 2009.
 In his current role as a Professional Staff Member, he serves as the staff lead for the Cybersecurity Subcommittee and the full Committee lead for Department of Defense-wide military cyber policy and programs, military space policy and programs, and United States Cyber Command.
 Prior to 2015, Daniel served as staff lead for budget policy, sequestration, and was the lead Republican staff member for intelligence programs.
 He has also been lead staff member for the Subcommittee on Strategic Forces, with oversight responsibility for missile defense, military space programs, cybersecurity, nuclear weapons, nuclear delivery vehicles, and U.S. Strategic Command, as well as lead staff member for the Subcommittee on Readiness and Management Support, with oversight responsibility for Department of Defense-wide Military readiness including training, logistics, and maintenance.